Cypher-Laboratory/nebula-vote/packages/documentation/docs/introduction.md

 ## 🤔 What is Nebula Vote?

-Nebula Vote combines the power of zero-knowledge cryptography 🔐 with the accessibility of familiar messaging platforms to bring privacy-preserving polls to your communities.
+Nebula Vote combines the power of cryptography 🔐 with the accessibility of familiar messaging platforms to bring privacy-preserving polls to your communities.

 Our platform enables you to create and participate in polls where:
 - 🕵️‍♀️ Your identity remains private